wlshepherd/Portfolio/README.md

 # William's Computing Portfolio

 ## Description:
 Hello, I'm William!
 I've recently completed my cyber security & technology masters degree from Cardiff University and currently looking to get my first job in the computing / technology industry.
 I have a strong interest a wide range of fields, including the following: cyber security, data analysis, front-end development and digital forensics.
+This

 ## Projects: